Our founder & CEO, Rachel Medill, on Ride High

 I got my first pony when I was 9, but it was at the age of 14 that the first equine love of my life appeared in the form of Miskish a white pony with flecks of black and brown.

-I simply adored Miskish without reservation, I talked about him, I was homesick for him when I was away weekly boarding, I drew him, I kissed him endlessly on the nose (to my mother’s horror – she had visions of me losing half my face as he snapped at a fly).
-I knew that he would never hurt me however and as well as all that he was thrilling to ride.
-He was so brilliant jumping cross country jumps that we flew round all the courses never picking up a single penalty.
+I simply adored Miskish without reservation; I talked about him; I was homesick for him when I was away weekly boarding; I drew him; I kissed him endlessly on the nose (to my mother's horror she had visions of me losing half my face as he snapped at a fly).
+I knew that he would never hurt me.
+However as well as all that he was thrilling to ride.
+He was so brilliant at cross country jumps that we flew round all the courses never picking up a single penalty.

 I'm sure that this was a key experience that led to setting up Ride High 30 years later, in 2008.

-Five years on these principles underpin everything we do.
+Nine years on Ride High has gone from strength to strength.
 We have operated during a time of increasing economic difficulty and have managed to keep increasing the number of children we help thanks to our grant funders, our corporate supporters and the many individuals who give not only money but their time.

 The strength of Ride High lies in two things.

-- Firstly, it is in the breadth of the work we do.
-To see children doing team photography and craft projects, going on trips, writing thank you letters, participating in riding displays, making presentations about Ride High and, above all, making friends is to watch them building their self confidence and ability to cope with life more robustly.
+- The breadth of the work we do.
+To see children doing team photography and craft projects, going on trips, participating in riding displays, making presentations about Ride High and, above all, making friends is to watch them building their self confidence and ability to cope with life more robustly.

-- Secondly, it is in the skill, passion and dedication of the staff and volunteers who work with us to make a difference, whether that be face to face with the children or helping with fundraising or in our office.
+- The skill, passion and dedication of the staff and volunteers who work with us to make a difference, whether that be face to face with the children or helping with fundraising or in our office.